 Cheryl Wang’s intellectual property litigation practice spans a wide range of technology, including life sciences, pharmaceuticals, biotechnology, software, hardware, and medical devices.
 Ms. Wang has worked on a variety of technologies, including pharmaceutical formulations, antibodies, biologics, immunotherapy, CRISPR, sleep apnea devices,...

 Douglas E. McCann is a principal in the Delaware office of Fish & Richardson P.C.
 He leads and tries cases for some of the world’s best known companies in critical patent cases.
 He has worked for both plaintiffs and defendants in a variety of industries.
 Doug’s practice has an emphasis on life sciences and biotech litigation,...

-Katherine Reardon is a principal in the litigation group in the New York office of Fish & Richardson P.C.
+Katherine Reardon is a principal in the litigation group in the New York* office of Fish & Richardson P.C.
 Her practice focuses on complex patent litigation in district courts around the country, particularly in the Eastern and Western Districts of Texas, the District of Delaware, and the International Trade Commission.
-Kate has worked with a wide range of technologies and...
+Her background in...